Japanese Knotweed treatment

 Understanding the Scope of the Problem: Treat Japanese Knotweed

-Chemical Treatment: Battling The Invasive Weed
+Herbicide Treatment: Battling The Invasive Weed

 This method involves spraying herbicides on the foliage of the plant.

 The herbicide used by Japanese Knotweed Solutions Ltd. is one of the few products approved for use near water sources.
 However, if the Japanese knotweed treatment occurs near an open watercourse, the Environment Agency must be notified and approval obtained.
-The repeated application of this herbicide effectively eradicates Japanese knotweed over time.
+The repeated application of this herbicide effectively controls Japanese knotweed over time.

 fe149cc06084faf719f958238db523e3 | Japanese knotweed | JKSL